tejitak/lunchapp/README.md

-Lunch Timer Application
+##Lunch Timer Application
+ * Lunch Timer is a web application to coordinate your every day lunch group
+   * Vote a restaurant by a configured lunch time
+   * Show a vote result when users access to the group
+ * Admin application for your groups is also provided
+   * Manage restaurants for each group
+   * Manage facebook users in your group

-Development setup
+####Development setup

 1. git clone https://github.com/tejitak/lunchapp.git

 2. To develop with Facebook auth, modify your hosts file because localhost is not allowed as callback host name.
-(Currently a domain tejitak.com is configured.) e.g. for mac
+(Currently a domain tejitak.com is configured.)
- /etc/private/hosts
+e.g. "/etc/private/hosts" for mac
 127.0.0.1       localhost dev.tejitak.com

 3. Run "dscacheutil -flushcache" for reloading host file settings.